hplieninger/instevalR/README.md

 In order to use this package, you need three things:

-1. The *.csv-files of your course evaluations, which you can downlaod from insteval (insteval -\> Results -\> Raw data).
+1. The *.csv-files of your course evaluations, which you can download from InstEvaL (InstEvaL -\> Results -\> Raw data).
 Please save all your *.csv-files in a single directory.
 2. R (which you can download from <http://www.r-project.org>)
 3. The package `instevalR`